grnet/apimas/README.md

 treated by the API, e.g. filter fields, allowable methods, etc.

 There are three levels of your API configuration:
-- `field_schema`: The level where your setup the fields for a specific resource along with their properties, validations, etc.
+- `field_schema`: The level where you setup the fields for a specific resource along with their properties, validations, etc.
 - `resource_schema`: One level higher than `field_schema`.
 This level configures your resource in terms of authentication, authorization, allowable methods, filtering options, etc.
-- `api_schema`: API schema is consists of all resources and their global settings (see below).
+- `api_schema`: API schema consists of all resources and their global settings (see below).

-A simple example illustrating api configuration.
+A simple example illustrating api configuration:
 ```
 field_schema: {
      'fields': ['id', 'url', 'name', 'number'],